Point of Sale

 Taking the steps listed above will give you the infrastructure and visibility needed to make tactical decisions, such as proper cash flow management, in a timely fashion (not just once a year).

-There’s no question that the last year has been a rollercoaster ride for restaurants with many unprecedented challenges along the way.
-However, your 2020 restaurant taxes should not be one of those challenges.
+There’s no question that the last couple of years have been a rollercoaster ride for U.S. restaurants with many unprecedented challenges along the way.
+However, your 2021 restaurant taxes should not be one of those challenges.
 With the proper planning, systems, and advice, you can actually come out of this pandemic cash flow positive.

 Raffi is a CPA who believes that small businesses should be empowered with the same financial data as Fortune 500 companies.
 He discovered that restaurant operators were not getting useful information to make key management decisions, therefore he made it the mission of his firm to empower restaurateurs with real-time visibility into their financials.
-When he’s not crunching numbers, Raffi enjoys the gym, skiing, music, and consuming delicious food, beer, and wine.
+When he’s not crunching numbers at The Fork CPAs, Raffi enjoys the gym, skiing, music, and consuming delicious food, beer, and wine.

 Get the latest restaurant trends and ideas in your inbox.